-The Company had cash and cash equivalents of \$5.9 million and \$9.4 million at December 31, 2022 and 2021, respectively.
+The Company had cash and cash equivalents of \$9.4 million and \$9.6 million at December 31, 2021 and 2020, respectively.
 The Company considers all highly liquid investments with an original maturity date of three months or less when purchased to be cash equivalents.
-The payments due from banks for debit and credit card transactions are generally received, or settled, within 24 to 48 hours of the transmission date.
+The Company accepts a range of debit and credit cards, and these transactions are generally transmitted to a bank for reimbursement within 24 hours.
+The payments due from the banks for these debit and credit card transactions are generally received, or settled, within 24 to 48 hours of the transmission date.
 The Company considers all debit and credit card transactions that settle in less than seven days to be cash and cash equivalents.
-Amounts due from the banks for these transactions classified as cash and cash equivalents totaled \$1.6 million and \$1.7 million at December 31, 2022 and 2021, respectively.
+Amounts due from the banks for these transactions classified as cash and cash equivalents totaled \$1.7 million and \$1.9 million at December 31, 2021 and 2020, respectively.